shinobukawano/hubspot-crm-importer/README.md

 # HubSpot CRM Importer

 HubSpot offers a functionality of importing CRM data from CSV file.
 You can import contacts, companies, and deals by using it.
 However, it has one big limitation -- you can not associate those objects.
 This is where `HubSpot CRM Importer` script shines.
-This script imports data from CSV to your HubSpot portal with a beautiful relationship. :)
+This script imports data from CSV files into your HubSpot portal with a beautiful relationship. :)

 ## Requirements